What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 fresh summer savory

-What to know: Savory has a similar flavor profile to sage and grows abundantly in Canada, which is why it’s nicknamed the “Canadian sage”.
-Although not a member of the mint family, savory has hints of mint, marjoram, and thyme, and pepper.
+What to know: Savory has a flavor profile similar to sage and grows abundantly in Canada, so it’s nicknamed the “Canadian sage.”
+Although not a member of the mint family, savory has hints of mint, marjoram, thyme, and pepper.
 Savory is also a key ingredient in herbs de Provence.

 Savory comes in two varieties: winter savory and summer savory.
 Both can be used as sage substitutes, but note that winter savory has a bitter flavor (so you may want to start with half the amount).